AztecProtocol/aztec-connect/yarn-project/falafel/README.md

 The economic profitability has a number of factors that involve configuration and understanding.
 A rollup consists of the following costs and limitations:

 - The computational cost (in gas) of verifying the rollup proof, specified in the runtime configuration variable `verificationGas`
-- The computational cost (in gas) of executing the transaction. e.g. for a withdraw, sending funds to an external addres
+- The computational cost (in gas) of executing the transaction. e.g. for a withdraw, sending funds to an external address
 - The limitation placed on the number of transactions that can be included in a rollup by the amount of call data required for a transaction type. e.g. deposits require more call data, limiting the number of them that can be included in a rollup.
 The maximum call data consumption per rollup is specified in the startup configuration variable `rollupCallDataLimit`
 - The computational cost (in gas) of executing bridge interactions
 - The limitation on number of transactions imposed by the proving system, currently 896 transactions per rollup specified by the product of the startup configuration variables `numInnerRollupTxs` and `numOuterRollupProofs`

 Falafel internally considers all of the above to produce a measure of gas (aztecGas), very similar to Ethereum gas but accounting for the fact that call data limitations may mean the amount of aztecGas for a transaction is higher than the amount of Ethereum gas.
 It then provides fee quotations based on this amount of aztecGas and the rollup provider's specified `FEE_GAS_PRICE_MULTIPLIER` value.

-When a transaction is received it is verified to have sufficient fees asscociated with it to cover the required amount of aztecGas before being inserted into the transaction pool along with the amount of aztecGas that was paid for.
+When a transaction is received it is verified to have sufficient fees associated with it to cover the required amount of aztecGas before being inserted into the transaction pool along with the amount of aztecGas that was paid for.
 Once a transaction is in the pool, it is assumed to have covered the minimum fee required for the transaction and any additional fee will contribute towards accelerating the production of a rollup.
 Once enough aztecGas has been accumulated for a rollup to be economical, a rollup is produced.

 Bridge interactions provide some additional complexity and configuration.
 Bridges have a fixed gas cost associated with them, this is specified on the `RollupProcessor` contract.
 Aztec Connect aims to batch together transactions for the same bridge and amortise this gas cost over all transactions in the batch.
 Therefore, there is a per bridge id configuration maintained in Falafel as part of the `RuntimeConfig`: